Lihat Artikel Lainnya

 Looking for the best solution to manage your finances?
 Read our article on the accounting system recommendation to find top choices that can streamline your processes and improve accuracy.

-The advantages of full costing
+The advantages of absorption costing

-• More Accurate Production Costs: Full costing includes all overhead costs like rent, utilities, and salaries, giving a clearer picture of the true cost to produce a product.
+• More Accurate Production Costs: absorption costing includes all overhead costs like rent, utilities, and salaries, giving a clearer picture of the true cost to produce a product.
 By considering every expense involved in production, businesses can make better pricing and budgeting decisions.

-• Higher Inventory Levels: Full costing assigns fixed costs (like factory rent or machinery depreciation) to each product.
+• Higher Inventory Levels: absorption costing assigns fixed costs (like factory rent or machinery depreciation) to each product.
 These costs stay attached to the product until it’s sold.
 As a result, products in inventory appear to have higher costs, which inflates the value of the company’s stock.

-• Increased Operating Profit and Net Income: With full costing, fixed overheads are only recorded as expenses when the product is sold.
+• Increased Operating Profit and Net Income: With absorption costing, fixed overheads are only recorded as expenses when the product is sold.
 This means if a product remains unsold, those costs stay in inventory and don’t immediately affect profit.

 The disadvantages of variable costing